thatmariia/macro-eeg-model/_sources/autoapi/macro_eeg_model/evaluation/index.rst

       :type ax: matplotlib.axes.Axes, optional
       :param show_legend: If True, shows the legend on the plot (default is True).
       :type show_legend: bool, optional

+   .. py:method:: _get_fooof_peaks(node)

+      Computes the peaks in the power spectrum for a given node using :py:class:`FooofTester`.

+      :param node: The name of the brain region for which to compute the peaks.
+      :type node: str

+      :returns: A tuple containing:

+                - frequencies (numpy.ndarray): The array of frequencies.
+                - all_binary_peaks (dict): A dictionary of binary peaks for each simulation, keyed by simulation name.
+      :rtype: tuple